tikyau/Intelligent-Bank-Demo/readme.md

 Check the balance of the bank card?

-Transfer 100 million to joelle.
+Transfer 100 million to Leon.

 I want to transfer 1000 dollars to Leon.